 [button]Shop YT Bikes[/button]

 Banshee has been around for 20 years but it is by far the smallest company included on this list.
 Based out of British Columbia, Banshee’s aluminum bikes were born and bred on the legendary trails found on Vancouver’s North Shore and Whistler Bike Park.
 Unlike every other brand discussed here, Banshee doesn’t have a history in professional racing.
 Instead, its focus has been on making rugged mountain bikes for everyday riders.
 They’re designed to not only perform, but stand up to regular abuse when riding the gnarliest terrain.

 When I say Banshee’s small, it’s truly small.
 Its core team consists of four passionate riders who wear many hats ranging from engineering to design to operations and sales.
 As a brand, it tends to do very little marketing and instead invests in R&D and manufacturing.
 But they have a dedicated customer base, and those who are in the know tend to spread the word.

 I was compelled to include Banshee since several TPC employees have raved about Banshee’s bikes over the years.
 We have a small contingent of employees riding the Titan enduro bike, as well as a couple riders on the Prime and Spitfire trail bikes.

 Banshee bikes are known for their KS Link and KS2 suspension design and swappable dropouts that allow riders to easily run different wheel sizes and alter geometry.
 These features allow riders to easily experiment with plus-tires, mullet set-ups, and coil shocks to suit their terrain or riding style.

-But who did I miss?
+Who did I miss?
 Tell us about some of your favorite underrated brands in the comments!